zinklan/secret-spot/README.md

 Titanfall2 movement player, used to play some competitive contest in Titanfall2 community

-Over 4000hrs playtime in two main account ( PS4 & PC )
+Over 4000hrs playtime in two main accounts ( PS4 & PC )

 use Mnk now, controller before ( shame to say this but I need to be honest )